 Threshold limits are 500,000 and 1 million unique values by default.
 These limits can be changed on a per-variable basis.
-Contact Adobe Customer Care or your organization’s account manager to request this change.
+Contact Adobe Customer Care or your Adobe Account Team to request this change.
 When requesting a change, include:

 The report suite ID

 The variable you would like to increase the threshold for

 Changes to thresholds can impact report performance.
 Adobe highly recommends using good judgment when requesting an increase to unique values in a variable.
 Only increase unique limits for variables that are critical to your organization’s reporting needs.

 Low-traffic thresholds are not visible in the Analytics UI.
 Contact Adobe Customer Care if you would like more information on existing thresholds.

 Different capabilities treat low-traffic values in different ways.

 Data Warehouse: There is no limit to the number of unique values in Data Warehouse reports.
 Its unique architecture allows the reporting of any number of unique values.

 In some limited scenarios, low-traffic values can still appear.
 Examples include list vars, list props, merchandising eVars, and marketing channel detail dimensions.